 - On one night, NBC attempted a Cross Through of its Thursday sitcoms with "Blackout Thursday".
 Mad About You, the first sitcom of the night, featured the characters causing a citywide blackout by trying to get free cable TV.
 The following episodes of Friends and Madman Of The People, also featured the characters dealing with a New York blackout.
 While the characters didn't explicitly cross over, it was implied that they shared the same universe.note Seinfeld was the only missing link in the Cross Through chain.
 The script for that week had already been written before the idea was announced, and the Seinfeld writers refused to change it to include a blackout.

-- Star Trek: Voyager: When the EHM 1 from Voyager was transferred to a ship in the Alpha Quadrant (which was empty), he activated the EHM 2.
-The EHM 2 mentioned that the ship was engaged in a conflict of the Dominion War.
-The EHM 1 replied "The what?"
+- Star Trek: Voyager: When the holographic Doctor from Voyager was transferred to a ship in the Alpha Quadrant (which was empty), he activated the ship's own hologram.
+The EMH2 mentioned that the ship was engaged in a conflict of the Dominion War, and the Romulans were refusing to help.
+"The what?"

-- When Linkara attempts to escape his review of Lunatik #1, he is captured three months later just outside Molossia.
+- Atop the Fourth Wall: When Linkara attempts to escape his review of Lunatik #1, he is captured three months later just outside Molossia.
 It's not stated outright, but since Linkara takes part in the Nostalgia Critic's invasion of the micronation, that's why he was there.

 - The delayed and much hyped The Cleveland Show, American Dad! and Family Guy three-part crossover ended up this.
 There were some shared characters, but the only thing that tied the stories together was that the main cast for each was trapped in their houses by a hurricane, and the leads of the three shows meet up in the very last minute of American Dad's episode.